Battle of Phoenice

-The Battle of Phoenice was a battle that took place in 230 BC between the forces of the Epirote League and the Ardiaean Kingdom of Illyria.
+The Battle of Phoenice took place in 230 BC between the forces of the Epirote League and the Ardiaean Kingdom of Illyria.

-Illyrian Invasion of Epirus and Battle
+Battle

 Phoenice had been previously taken by Illyrians acting under Queen Teuta, in 230 BC, after a Gaulish garrison of 800 men surrendered to the larger Illyrian force.
 In reaction, the Epirote League sent in an army to retake Phoenice.
 They took up positions at a river outside of Phoenice.
 Meanwhile, 5,000 Illyrians under Scerdilaidas had advanced inland into Epirus from Southern Illyria and reached a pass just outside Antigoneia.
 The Epirotes reacted by dividing their army, sending a small detachment to protect Antigoneia whilst keeping their main body outside of Phoenice.
 The Illyrians at Phoenice, seeing the Epirote army was divided, advanced towards their camp and crossed the river.
 The next day, the forces engaged each other in battle.
 The Epirote forces were routed and badly defeated, with many being killed or captured, and the remnants of the army fled to Atinania.